MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/quick_start_configure_host.md

 Get-VMNetworkAdapter -VMName $vm | Set-VMNetworkAdapter -MacAddressSpoofing On
 ```

 Back in the virtual machine, the Hyper-V role can now be installed.
 Do so with the following command.
+This process will require a reboot.

 ```none
 Install-WindowsFeature hyper-v